M66B/FairEmail/FAQ.md

 The error *...
 NO mailbox selected READ-ONLY ...* indicates [this Zimbra problem](https://sebastian.marsching.com/wiki/Network/Zimbra#Mailbox_Selected_READ-ONLY_Error_in_Thunderbird).

+The Outlook specific error *...
+Command Error.
+10 ...* probably means that the OAuth token expired or was invalidated.
+Authenticating the account again with the quick setup wizard will probably resolve this condition.

 Please [see here](#user-content-faq4) for the errors *...
 Untrusted ... not in certificate ...*, *...
 Invalid security certificate (Can't verify identity of server) ...* or *...
 Trust anchor for certification path not found ...*

 Please [see here](#user-content-faq127) for the error *...
 Syntactically invalid HELO argument(s) ...*.